benjymous/annotations/sandman/sandman.02.md

 verb "skuld", which means to become, should be and/or could be.
 If we look at the english word "should" we'll find that it has evolved from the same root as "skuld", also the Norwegian word "skulle" (with basically the same meaning as "should") shares some qualities with "skuld"
-source: Caplex (a Norwegian
-dictionary and my own basic knowledge in etymolgy and the history of languages).
+source: Caplex (a Norwegian dictionary and my own basic knowledge in etymology and the history of languages).

 The Three occupied a position in Anglo-Saxon lore as the Weird Sisters, and Shakespeare used this cultural referent in his play _Macbeth_.